4 Sales and Pricing Strategies to Drive Media Revenue Now and in the COVID Recovery

 The COVID-19 crisis has completely upended nearly every aspect of our lives.
 Business closings, record unemployment, and shelter in place orders have dropped consumer demand off a cliff.
 Advertising budgets have followed suit.

-Here are four customer-focused sales strategies that salespeople can adopt right away to drive media sales now and in the second half of the year.
+Here are four customer-focused sales strategies that salespeople can adopt right away to drive media sales now and in 2021.

 1. Become Your Customers’ Trusted Advisor on Digital Media

-I recently attended the Borrell Local Online Advertising Conference and wrote a blog post about how, as broadcasters expand their digital media solutions, it’s critical for traditional media salespeople to become digital marketing experts.
+This year I attended the Borrell Local Online Advertising Conference and wrote a blog post about how, as broadcasters expand their digital media solutions, it’s critical for traditional media salespeople to become digital marketing experts.

 Just think about how overwhelmed many media salespeople are by their own company’s digital solution sets.
 It stands to reason that clients don’t fully understand what’s available to them, either.